-Career Planning provides assistance in all phases of the career development process including self-assessment, decision making, career development, networking, job search and graduate study preparation.
-Our mission is to empower Adrian College students and alumni with the skills, knowledge and resources necessary for successful career development.
-The individualized services are offered throughout the year and utilize partnerships with Adrian College faculty, administrators, alumni and employers.
-The Institute for Career Planning also coordinates the Adrian College Internship Program.
+The Institute for Career Planning provides assistance in all phases of the career development process, including selfassessment, decision making, career development, networking, job search and graduate study preparation.
+Our mission is to empower Adrian College students and alumni with the skills, knowledge, and resources necessary for successful career development.
+The individualized services are offered throughout the year and utilize partnerships with Adrian College faculty, administrators, alumni, and employers.
+The Institute for Career Planning also coordinates the Adrian College Internship Program and manages the Handshake platform (a career-recruiting and informational tool).